 • In key stage 2 Maths planning is based on materials from White Rose, using Maths No Problem and NCTEM resources to support learning.
 See also a copy of our curriculum overview.

-• In addition, the school has a comprehensive scheme of work for PSHE, sex and relationships education.
-Both are taught in accordance with guidelines issued by the Nottinghamshire Local Authority and approved by the Governing Body.
+• The school has a comprehensive scheme of work for PSHE, sex and relationships education.
+Both are taught in accordance with guidelines issued by the Local Authority and approved by the Governing Body.

 • Sex and Relationships Education is linked to the study of Life Processes and Living Things in science.